South River, New Jersey: Belarusians in South River

 South River has become a center for Belarusian Americans in the postwar-period.

 The first immigrants from present-day Belarus (from the areas of modern-day western Minsk Voblast and Hrodna Voblast, around the towns of Vilejka, Maladziečna and others) arrived to South River in the late 19th century.
-Most of the immigrants of that time identified themselves as Polish or Russian depending on their faith.
-Immigrants from Belarus established a Roman Catholic church of Our Lady of the Gate of Dawn (a prominent Catholic icon in Vilnius venerated primarily by Catholics in Western Belarus and Lithuania) and a 250 members strong Russian Orthodox parish of St. Peter and St. Paul.
+Most of the immigrants of that time identified themselves as Polish or Russian, depending on their faith.
+Immigrants from Belarus established a Roman Catholic church of Our Lady of the Gate of Dawn (a prominent Catholic icon in Vilnius, venerated primarily by Catholics in Western Belarus and Lithuania) and a 250 members strong Russian Orthodox parish of St. Peter and St. Paul.

 The postwar immigrants founded the Belarusian Congress Committee of America here in 1951.
-In the 1950s they reestablished the Belarusian Orthodox parish of St. Eufrasinnia, that previously existed in Germany.
-A Belarusian cemetery was opened in 1953, that houses also Radasłaŭ Astroŭski.
+In the 1950s, they reestablished the Belarusian Orthodox parish of St. Eufrasinnia, that previously existed in Germany.
+A Belarusian cemetery was opened in 1953, that also houses Radasłaŭ Astroŭski.